 Extra Outfits: I know some people say bring one extra outfit.
 Learn from my messy son, bring at least 2 outfits in your diaper bag.
 Maybe even 3-4 depending on how long your trip will be.
 You just never know how many messes a baby may make in one outing!
 You may also want to pack a warm outfit(sleep ‘n play), socks, and hat if it’ll be chilly.
 If you are packing for a newborn, you may want to bring a pair of no scratch mittens.

 Burp Cloths: Unless you don’t mind using a messy burp cloth over and over again, I would always have 3-4 burp cloths packed.
 There have been outings where I went through 4 or more burp cloths.
 Again, learn from me but you can always adjust once you know your baby’s tendencies.
+I love the Burt’s Bees cloths and the Koala Baby muslin cloths, but my absolute favorites are these because they are thick, soft, and a generous size.

 Hand Sanitizer: Use it when you can’t wash your hands!
 I always like to wash my hands if I have the chance, but hand sanitizer is the next best thing.
 I like this sanitizer because it’s free of parabens, phthalates, sulfates, and all those yucky things.
 Plus it’s foaming!